-- 1. New 4-byte (32-bit) address instructions. - New 4-byte instructions are valid in both 4-byte addressing mode and 3-byte addressing mode.
-See Table 8.2. - 2.
-4-byte addressing mode with legacy 3-byte address instructions. - There are 2 ways to enter into 4-byte addressing mode. - -The device can be set to 4-byte addressing mode by setting EXTADD bit = "1" in the Bank Address Register (BAR[7]) - -If EXTADD bit is set to "0" (3-byte addressing mode), also the device can be switched to 4-byte addressing mode by issuing Enter 4-byte Address Mode Command See Table 8.3. - -BA24, BA25, and BA26 bits are ignored in 4-byte addressing mode - 3.
-3-byte addressing mode with the 3-byte address instructions: - The device can be set to 3-byte addressing mode by setting EXTADD bit = "0" in the Bank Address Register (BAR [7]) - BA24, BA25, and BA26 select individual bank (128Mb) in 3-byte addressing mode. - 3-byte address selects an address within the bank (128Mb) - The host system writes the Bank Address Register to access beyond the first 128Mbit of memory. - Bank Address Register bits are volatile. - o On power up, the default is Bank0 (the lowest address 16 Mbytes). - For Read, the device will continuously transfer out data until the end of the array. - o There is no bank to bank delay. - o The Bank Address Register is not updated. - The Bank Address Register value is used only for the initial address of an access.
+1. New 4-byte (32-bit) address instructions.

+New 4-byte instructions are valid in both 4-byte addressing mode and 3-byte addressing mode.
+See Table 8.2.

+- 2. 4-byte addressing mode with legacy 3-byte address instructions.
+There are 2 ways to enter into 4-byte addressing mode. - The device can be set to 4-byte addressing mode by setting EXTADD bit = "1" in the Bank Address Register (BAR[7]) - If EXTADD bit is set to "0" (3-byte addressing mode), also the device can be switched to 4-byte addressing mode by issuing Enter 4-byte Address Mode Command See Table 8.3. - BA24 bit is ignored in 4-byte addressing mode - 3.
+3-byte addressing mode with the 3-byte address instructions: - The device can be set to 3-byte addressing mode by setting EXTADD bit = "0" in the Bank Address Register (BAR[7]) - BA24 selects individual bank (128Mb) in 3-byte addressing mode. - 3-byte address selects an address within the bank (128Mb) - The host system writes the Bank Address Register to access beyond the first 128Mbit of memory. - Bank Address Register bits are volatile. - On power up, the default is Bank0 (the lowest address 16 Mbytes). - For Read, the device will continuously transfer out data until the end of the array. - There is no bank to bank delay. - The Bank Address Register is not updated. - The Bank Address Register value is used only for the initial address of an access.